-The resident program requirements are primarily fulfilled at our Orange County (CA) campus, though there are a limited number of courses offered at our satellite teaching site (Albuquerque).
-All 2 and 3-unit courses are primarily taught in traditional 15-week fall and spring semesters, supplemented by one-week module courses four times per year.
-Traditional semester courses meet once per week, in the evening from 6:30pm to 9:30pm.
-No more than one (1) module course will be offered during the fall and spring semesters, the other two modules will be offered during the winter and summer breaks.
-Unlike our intensive module courses that meet for four hours each evening for one week, Monday through Friday (6:00pm-10:00pm), and seven hours on Saturday (9:00am-4:00pm).
+The resident program requirements are fulfilled at our Albuquerque (NM) main campus.
+All 2 and 3-unit courses are primarily taught in traditional either in 3-6 day module intensives or 7 or 15-week fall and spring semesters, supplemented by 3-day seminar/labs several times per year.
+Traditional semester courses meet once per week, in the evening.

+Check the semester schedule for the number and kind of intensive modules offered each semester.
+Additional modules will be offered during the winter and summer breaks.
 Each module course has 27 hours of in-class meeting time, with the remainder of the course being fulfilled over the next 14-weeks through distance learning (outside the classroom) research and testing through substantive and regular interaction with the professor.
 All assignments are outlined in the course syllabus.
 By the end of your course all assignments must be postmarked and submitted to your professor for grading.